 They had a nice custom of photographing their customers and then hanging all the photos on a Christmas tree in the holidays.

-Ziad changed the name from Antoine’s to ‘Monterey Deli’ as it is still called today.
+Ziad changed the name from Antoine’s to ‘Monterey Deli’ as it was called until restyled as a high-end liquor store in 2021.
 The brothers made several improvements to the store, such as adding the wooden wine racks, which reduced the size of the candy racks.
 A sign of changing times.

 Current owner Almir Zalihic was a customer during the years when Ziad owned it; he would stop for his lunch and coffee between home in the Sunset and work at a printing company in Dogpatch.
 He was friends with Basem, and around 2011, he started to work at the deli.